o1-labs/docs2/docs/zkapp-developers/how-to-test-zkapp.md

 :::

-Learn how to write automated tests for your smart contract.

 Writing automated tests for your smart contract is of crucial importance.
 The <a href="https://jestjs.io/">Jest testing framework</a> is included in all projects created by the Mina zkApp CLI via `zk project <name>` and `zk example <name`.
 We recommend Jest, but any testing framework can be used.

 ## Running tests